Counseling & Academic Support for EOP Students

 This success can be attributed to personal motivation combined with regular academic support.
 Receiving academic support is not optional.
 EOP students are required to sign a contract at the point of admission that includes a commitment to obtaining a minimum of 10 contact hours during the academic year.
 Most of these contacts will be obtained through the individual and group opportunities described below.

-Our EOP professional staff will meet with each prospective freshman during the 4-week Summer Institute to review their schedules for the fall and make necessary changes.
+EOP Summer Institute will be a virtual experience this summer, but the services and support will remain the same.
+Our EOP professional staff will meet with each program participant during the 3-week Summer Institute to review their schedules for the fall and make necessary changes.
+This summer, all program participants will earn 2 credits through successfully completing their Freshman Seminar course.
 All Summer Institute students will take placement exams during the summer for math, English & foreign language.
 The results of these exams will determine which courses students may take in the fall.
 Students' intended majors will also determine which courses students should take, as well as students' interests and backgrounds.
-Students will also meet with professional staff to review financial aid, accept charges, and complete important forms (e.g. Master Promissory Note).
-This is an important first-step in strengthening students' financial literacy.
+Students will also meet virtually with professional staff to review financial aid, accept charges, and complete important forms (e.g. Master Promissory Note).
+This is an important first step in strengthening students' financial literacy.

 - Academic Year